 Facing a Family Court hearing can be a daunting prospect for anyone, let alone if you’re representing yourself in court.
-There is often a lot of emotion and tension involved, and you might find it hard to concentrate on the practical aspects of preparing for your hearing.
+There’s a lot of emotion and tension involved, and it’s hard to concentrate on the practical aspects of preparing for your hearing.

-Knowing what documents you need to prepare and how to complete them correctly might be a particular challenge.
-It’s wise to get some support from a legal professional with the documentation side of things so you know you’re doing things properly and maximising the chance of getting the outcome you want.
-However, if you’re self-representing in court due to the expense of hiring a solicitor, this might not be an option or you.
+Knowing what documents you need to prepare and how to complete them correctly is a challenge.
+It’s really wise to get some support from a legal professional with the documentation so you know you’re doing things properly and maximising the chance of getting the outcome you want.

 What is a Position Statement?

 - Include the case number, names of involved parties and the name of the court you’re attending at the top of the statement.
-Also include a title which references which hearing the Position Statement is for, i.e. ‘Position Statement for First Hearing.’
+Also include a title that references which hearing the Position Statement is for, i.e. ‘Position Statement for First Hearing’.

 - Consider using bullet points or numbered lists so that the content is easily digestible and scannable.

 - Number pages and paragraphs for ease of reference.

 - Use an easy to read font with double spacing.
 Make sure there’s plenty of white space so the page doesn’t look too cluttered.